-If you wish to apply for continuation of your maintenance allowance, please complete either the maternity form or the paternity form and email it to the Trust (the forms can be downloaded from our website).
-This must be accompanied by the approval from the University/College for intermission, and a copy of the MAT B1 which has been issued by your/your partner's midwife/doctor confirming the baby's expected due date (or in the case of adoption a copy of your matching certificate when issued).
+If you wish to apply for continuation of your maintenance allowance, please complete either the maternity form or the paternity form and email it to the Trust.
+For a copy of the relevant form please contact us.

+The form must be accompanied by the approval from the University/College for intermission, and a copy of the MAT B1 which has been issued by your/your partner's midwife/doctor confirming the baby's expected due date (or in the case of adoption a copy of your matching certificate when issued).